vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 {% endhighlight %}

 If the function _IsInstantiable_ returns True, the target class has an embedded vtable.
-Ok now we know that virtual methods called by JNI are lookuped using the *vtable_* (embedded or not).
+Ok now we know that virtual methods called by JNI are looked up using the *vtable_* (embedded or not).

 let's try to figure out how the runtime invoke methods called by reflection.
 The function involved in reflection calls is _InvokeMethod_ defined in [reflection.cc](http://androidxref.com/6.0.1_r10/xref/art/runtime/reflection.cc#560).
-The target method to invoke is lookuped using the following code (line 600):
+The target method to invoke is looked up using the following code (line 600):

 {% highlight C %}
-  if (!m->IsStatic()) {
+586  if (!m->IsStatic()) {
 587    // Replace calls to String.<init> with equivalent StringFactory call.
 588    if (declaring_class->IsStringClass() && m->IsConstructor()) {
 589      jmethodID mid = soa.EncodeMethod(m);